top of page

 Oct 9, 20232 min read

-Articles and photographs curated by the Daviess County Historian Team; Bruce Smith, Jeannie Eaton, Sarah Fry, Tom Bummett, & Chris Palmer.
+Articles and photographs curated by the Daviess County Historian Team; Bruce Smith, Jeannie Eaton, Sarah Fry, Tom Brummett, & Chris Palmer.

 Submissions?
 Contact daviesscountyhistorian@gmail.com